toluwee/Since-you-liked-that-you-might-also-like-this/README.md

 ## Project Motivation

 In the IBM Watson Studio, there is a large collaborative community ecosystem of articles, datasets, notebooks, and other A.I. and ML. assets.
 Users of the system interact with all of this.
-Within this scope, we created this recommendation system project to enhance the user experience and connect them with assets.
+Within this scope, I created this recommendation system project to enhance the user experience and connect them with assets.
 This personalizes the experience for each user.

+<a name="getting_started"></a>
 ## Description

 Explored and analyzed the IBM Watson Studio platform data.
 Proceeded to create recommendations for users using rank based , user-user based collaborative filtering and content based methods.

 Key Skills Demonstrated:
-* Data Modeling with SQLite
+* Exploratory Data Analysis
-* ETL Pipeline Creation
+* Rank Based Recommendations
+* User-User Based Collaborative Filtering
 * Matrix Factorization

-* NLP
-* Flask Web App
+<a name="getting_started"></a>
+## Project Steps
 This project is divided in the following key sections:

-1. Processing data, building an ETL pipeline to extract data from source, clean the data and save them in a SQLite DB
-2. Build a machine learning pipeline to train the which can classify text message in various categories
-3. Run a web app which can show model results in real time

-<a name="getting_started"></a>
-## Getting Started
+I. Exploratory Data Analysis

+Before making recommendations of any kind, I explored the data available on the IBM Watson Studio platform.

+II.
+Rank Based Recommendations

+To get started in building recommendations, I first found the most popular articles simply based on the most interactions.
+Since there are no ratings for any of the articles, it is easy to assume the articles with the most interactions are the most popular.
+These are then the articles we might recommend to new users (or anyone depending on what we know about them).

+III.
+User-User Based Collaborative Filtering

+In order to build better recommendations for the users of IBM's platform, I looked at users that are similar in terms of the items they have interacted with.
+These items could then be recommended to the similar users.
+This is a step in the right direction towards more personal recommendations for the users.

+IV.
+Content Based Recommendations
+Next, I built a recommender that performs a ranking of the highest ranked articles associated with some term.

+V. Matrix Factorization

+Finally, I completed a machine learning approach to building recommendations.
+Using the user-item interactions, I built out a matrix decomposition.
+Using the decomposition, I got an idea of how well I could predict new articles an individual might interact with.
+I then discussed which methods to use moving forward, and how to test how well the recommendations are working for engaging users.

 <a name="dependencies"></a>
 ### Dependencies
 * Python 3.5+
-* Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+* Libraries: NumPy, Regular expressions, Seaborn, Pandas, Scikit-learn
 * Natural Language Process Libraries: NLTK
-* SQLlite Database Libraqries: SQLalchemy
-* Model Loading and Saving Library: Pickle
-* Web App and Data Visualization: Flask, Plotly
+* Others: progressbar, pycodestyle, pycodestyle_magic, flake8

 <a name="installation"></a>
 ### Installing